nmatsuda/viz1090/README.md

 Pi 3b+ and below are a little underpowerd for unoptimized map drawing Pi 4 is smooth, may have USB issues with RTLSDR?
 Up squared is good, but large
-Up Core may be fine but bad connection options - try up core?
+Up Core may be fine but bad connection options?

 PiJuice is by far best battery option.
 FCC/CE certified!

 Need to test stratux low power dongles.
 987Mhz?

-Waveshare 4.3" HDMI(B) is very good, slightly too large for handheld.
-Uses a lot of power, around 500ma Pimoroni Hyperpixel 4.0 is the right size, but takes over default I2C pins so conflicts with PiJuice, unless some pin remapping.
+Waveshare 4.3" HDMI(B) and 5.5" AOLED are both very good, a little too large for handheld.
+Uses a lot of power, around 500ma for the 4.3", the AMOLED scales by the overal screen brightness.
+Pimoroni Hyperpixel 4.0 is the right size, but takes over default I2C pins so conflicts with PiJuice, unless some pin remapping.
 Also lower power, around 150ma
 Adafruit PiTFT 2.8" capacitive touch is ok, but a little small.
 Not sure about power draw.
 Docs claim no multitouch?